Uniforms of the Royal Marines: Number 1AW Dress - Tropical Ceremonial Dress

 Similar to No 1 'Blues' but worn in tropical climates.
 The tunic's colour is white instead of blue.

 Number 1B Lovat Dress - 'Parade Lovats'

 Introduced on the 300th anniversary of the corps in 1964, this is similar in cut to the "Number 2" service dress worn by the British Army (of which it is the equivalent).
-It is in a unique shade of green known as 'lovat green', and features brown buttons like those worn on service dress by rifle regiments.
-It is worn with decorations and medals, and is worn with the corps beret, in commando green for those who have passed the commando course, and navy blue with a scarlet patch behind the badge for those who have not passed the commando course who include recruits in training, musicians, cadets and instructors of the affiliated cadet organisations.
+It is in a unique shade of green known as 'lovat green', and features brown buttons.
+It is worn with decorations and medals, and is worn with a beret, in commando green for those who have passed the commando course, and navy blue with a scarlet patch behind the badge for those who have not passed the commando course who include recruits in training, musicians, cadets and instructors of the affiliated cadet organisations.

 Number 1C Dress 'Lovats Undress'

 This is the same as 1B dress but is worn with medal ribbons instead of medals and decorations.